Español

 Sarcomas can develop at any age, but some types occur most often in older teens and young adults.

 Soft tissue sarcomas: These cancers can start in any part of the body, but they often develop in the arms or legs.
-Rhabdomyosarcoma, a cancer that starts in cells that normally develop into skeletal muscles, is most common in children younger than 10, but it can also develop in teens and young adults.
+Rhabdomyosarcoma, a cancer that starts in cells that normally develop into skeletal muscle cells, is most common in children younger than 10, but it can also develop in teens and young adults.
 Most other types of soft tissue sarcomas become more common as people age.
 Symptoms depend on where the sarcoma starts, and can include lumps (which might or might not cause pain), swelling, or bowel problems.

 For more information, see Soft Tissue Sarcoma and Rhabdomyosarcoma.